 So I called up Jerry, planning to do a fun little piece for City Paper about this odd bit of local ephemera.
 Of course he didn’t know who I was; he was not at the session.
 Sadly, I can’t remember the producer’s name, but it was just him and the engineer and he just left it to the musicians to come up with…something.
 The original session was a trio — myself on drums, Gary Falwell (later of Smalltalk fame) on bass and Marc “Chopper” Chopinsky on guitar.
 We noodled around with all kinds of crazy stuff for hours until the producer got us down to a repeating riff of four descending notes.
 Horns and vocals were added later.

-Final Feat foto – Cerphe & Paul Barerre twiddling knobs
+Final Feat foto = Cerphe & Paul Barerre in the midst of audio engineering

 Got $25 for the session.
 If I’d asked for a nickel royalty I’d be rich today.
 The jingle was syndicated nationally.
 I was driving into Dallas one night and heard it on the radio, changed to something like “Frank’s Chevrolet makes it clear, let the competition beware.”
 And sure enough, there was a billboard for Frank’s Chevrolet with the slogan.
 I was driving a VW bug.